GoGoDuck912/pytorch-vector-quantization/README.md

 ## Pytorch Vector Quantization
-A vector quantization library based on pytorch.
+A pytorch library of vector quantization methods.
+Vector Quantization has been successfully used by high-quality generation of image and audio generation.

-Implementated methods:
+Implemented methods:
 - [x] Vector Quantization
 - [x] Vector Quantization based on momentum moving average
 - [x] Vector Quantization based on gumbel-softmax trick